 By Mark Mortensen, ISA Certified Arborist, RM-1002A

-Again, like the snow loading in trees, if this request is fulfilled and the tree is excessively thinned or raised the tree may actually become more vulnerable to storm damage.
-Let me explain why a denser tree can better survive and “weather the storm” without storm damage, limb failure or being “wind-thrown.”
+If this request is fulfilled and the tree is excessively thinned the tree may actually become more vulnerable to storm damage.
+Let me explain why a denser tree can better survive and “weather the storm” without storm damage or limb failure.

 In the Denver area, it is not unusual to have early fall or spring snow storms when the trees are leafed out.
 And often, I hear the comment, “I don’t understand why this happened, we just had the trees trimmed!”
 My explanation is simple, the trees were excessively trimmed setting them up to failure.

 The snow generally is loading from the top down.
 A properly pruned tree will have an even distribution of branching throughout its structure.
 As the top most branches become weighted by the snow they come to rest and are supported by the next set of branches.
 Typically, the branches will be stronger and greater in diameter as you go down.
 As the storm progresses these branches may also become snow loaded and begin sagging.
 If there is another set of branches for support, or as things progress with this snow loading process and the branches eventually rest on the roof, all is fine.
 After the storm clears and that “big heater in the sky” comes out, the snow melts or falls off the branches, they spring back up and all is well.